robsdavis/causality-copilot/README.md

 git clone <git address>
 ```

-## 🚀 Usage: Causality-CLIMB
+## 🚀 Usage: CATE-B

-In order to run Causality-CLIMB, you can follow the original [CliMB quickstart guide](https://climb-ai.readthedocs.io/en/latest/quickstart.html) but choose the *engine* (in the *Research Management* page, *Select engine* dropdown) to be:
+In order to run CATE-B, you can follow the original [CliMB quickstart guide](https://climb-ai.readthedocs.io/en/latest/quickstart.html) but choose the *engine* (in the *Research Management* page, *Select engine* dropdown) to be:
 ```
 openai_causality
 ```